Planarly branched rough paths and rough differential equations on homogeneous spaces: Factorials in combinatorial Hopf algebras

 \section{Factorials in combinatorial Hopf algebras}

-We let the notion of factorial make sense in a fairly general class of combinatorial algebras.
+We consider the notion of factorial in the context of a fairly general class of combinatorial algebras.
 This concept will encompass the usual factorial of positive integers, the tree and forest factorials as well as a planar version of the latter.